Skip to main content Skip to footer

 Mechanical Engineering Enhanced

-BTEC Level 3 Certificate in Advanced Manufacturing Engineering | EAL Level 2 Diploma in Engineering Technologies
+BTEC Level 3 Certificate in Advanced Manufacturing Engineering | Level 2 Certificate in Engineering

 With learners progressing into apprenticeships or jobs with Mercedes F1, Jaguar Landover, United Aerospace, Valero, Maritime Cadetships at Warsash Maritime School, accelerated apprenticeship programme with the Royal Navy, St David’s Assemblies, PSM International, Insite Technical, Puma, Consort, Dragon LNG and the Ministry of Defence it is no wonder that this is our most popular courses.